nforgeio/neonKUBE/Images/openjdk/README.md

-**DO NOT USE: Work in progress**

 # Image Tags

-These images are tagged with the Java OpenJDK version plus the image build date.
+These base images are tagged with the Java OpenJDK version plus the image build date.
 The most recent build will be tagged as **latest**.

 # Description